tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 Password: vagrant
 ```

-The server install images do not have a graphical user interface and are suitable for AMD64 or EM64T architecture-based systems.
+The _server install_ images do not have a graphical user interface and are suitable for AMD64 or EM64T architecture-based systems.
 To know more about this image type, visit [Ubuntu 18.04.6 LTS (Bionic Beaver)](https://cdimage.ubuntu.com/ubuntu/releases/18.04.6/release/).

 ### Minimum System Requirements

 - Memory: 2 GB
 - Processors: 2
-- Free Storage Space: 64 GB
+- Free Storage Space: 30 GB

 ### Download link